Eildon Dam: Drought and recovery

 During the drought years in Victoria in the 2000s, Lake Eildon rarely filled and the once-thriving holiday destinations around the lake were unable to attract visitors, leading to considerable economic hardship.
 Although water is in great demand for agriculture, careful regulation has kept outflows fairly static.
 During November 2006 the lake dropped to a low of only 15% from the previous year level of 48.3%.
 The lake reached as low as 5.3% in 2007.

 After many years with below average rainfall, 2010 saw Lake Eildon receive above average rainfall and rose from 23% of capacity in May 2010 to be 82.5% as of March 2011.
-On the night of the 13th October 2022, Lake Eildon inflows peaked at 145,000 megalitres per day, decreasing overnight to 100,000, far above the dam's maximum outflow of 38,000 megalitres per day with the spill gates open.
-On the 15th October 2022, due to an abnormal amount of rain in the region, the lake filled up to 100.3% of its capacity for the first time since 1994.
+On the night of 13 October 2022, Lake Eildon inflows peaked at 145,000 megalitres per day, decreasing overnight to 100,000, far above the dam's maximum outflow of 38,000 megalitres per day with the spill gates open.
+On 15 October 2022, due to an abnormal amount of rain in the region, the lake filled up to 100.3% of its capacity for the first time since 1994.
 Because the spillway gates were raised, this raised the height of the dam allowing more water into the reservoir than is normally able.

+Sport and Recreation

+The Eildon Weir Football Club won the 1928 Weir / Molesworth Football Association premiership, which was played at Alexandra against Yarck.

+In 1930, Eildon Weir defeated Alexandra Seconds by 32 points in the Upper Goulburn Junior Football Association grand final played on the Weir ground.

+Climate

+Lake Eildon is most notable for its extraordinary cloud cover in winter, measuring only 69 sun hours in June; this is especially cloudy for a location at only 37 degrees of latitude.
+Summers are generally warm and sunny, though with the passage of cold fronts are normally interspersed with much cooler days and nights.

+Eildon Fire Tower to the west-northwest is 407 metres higher in altitude and located on an exposed hilltop.
+Snowfalls are common here and cloud cover is extremely heavy in the winter months, as evident from the mean afternoon humidity readings in June and July.
+Cold weather can be present at any time of the year; with a daily maximum of 8.9 C having occurred on 1 December 2019, and 9.2 C on 3 February 2005.